Student complaints policy and procedure

-4.17 If the University Secretary or nominee is satisfied that a review is justified, he / she will have discretion to either:
+4.17 If the Director of Policy, Planning and Compliance or nominee is satisfied that a review is justified, he / she will have discretion to either:

 - Make a judgement on the complaint based on the written evidence; or

 - Establish a Review Panel to examine the evidence and come to a judgement on the complaint.
-The Review Panel will normally comprise one lay member of Council and two members of staff chosen by the University Secretary or nominee, of which he / she may be one.
+The Review Panel will normally comprise one lay member of Council and two members of staff chosen by the Director of Policy, Planning and Compliance or nominee, of which he / she may be one.
 All members of the Review Panel will have had no previous association with the case.

-4.18 When undertaking a review, the University Secretary (or nominee) or the Review Panel has the power to overturn any decision made under Stage 2 of this procedure.
+4.18 When undertaking a review, the Director of Policy, Planning and Compliance (or nominee) or the Review Panel has the power to overturn any decision made under Stage 2 of this procedure.

 4.19 If a Review Panel is established, the student will have the right to attend a meeting to explain their complaint and be accompanied at this meeting by one person (for instance, a representative of the Students’ Union) as will any other parties to the complaint.
 Those accompanying shall not normally be professional legal representatives, and in the case of members of staff, will either be a work colleague or Trade Union representative.
-Other parties to the complaint, and / or their companion, may also be invited to attend the meeting on the same basis at the discretion of the University Secretary (or nominee).
+Other parties to the complaint, and / or their companion, may also be invited to attend the meeting on the same basis at the discretion of the Director of Policy, Planning and Compliance (or nominee).

 4.20 Students will be notified of this meeting in writing, and this notification will include: